ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 - The total length must not exceed 8 KB.
 - Must contain only ASCII characters; non-ASCII characters should be URL-encoded.
 - Whitespace characters are not allowed.
-- The authority segment should either a valid decentralized identifier (DID) or handle.
+- The authority segment should be either a valid decentralized identifier (DID) or handle.
 - Optionally, the authority segment can be followed by a slash (/) and a valid NSID as the start of the path.
 - Optionally, if an NSID is provided, it can be followed by a slash (/) and a Record Key segment.
 - The Record Key segment follows the [same rules as the `any` Record Key requirements](<doc:###Record-Key>).